vishnureghu007/Udacity_Self_Driving/Finding_Lane_Lines/README.md

 ---
 The goals / steps of this project are the following:
 ---
-1)Writing the helper functions using opencv
+1)Writing the image processing functions using opencv for detecting lane from the input road image.
 ---
 2)Testing with set of images
 ---